-The joint study programme will focus on the development of transnational and interdisciplinary KreativEU label teaching units on cultural heritage: education, analysis, conservation, and promotion for BSc programmes.
-It will also address the creation of pilot transnational, interdisciplinary and joint Master's courses and Master programmes ("Heritage - multidisciplinary approach for better preservation" and "Language, culture and communication") and a joint Ph.D. programme on History and Cultural Heritage.
-Joint Multicultural Summer Schools will be designed and implemented along with life-long learning transnational, interdisciplinary and joint curricula, with embedded flexibility and mobility.
+The joint study programme will focus on the development of transnational and interdisciplinary KreativEU label teaching units

+(courses) as compulsory/optional units in the curriculum for undergraduate students in various study programs.
+It will also address the creation of pilot transnational, interdisciplinary and joint Master's courses and Master programmes ("Heritage - multidisciplinary approach for better preservation" and "Language, culture and communication").
+Inter-university Master's courses with KreativEU label will be offered to the current students involved in Master's programs of the partners' universities.
+A joint Ph.D. platform will also be developed in the fields of History & Archaeology, Arts and Cultural Heritage.
+Public lectures, experimental workshops and study visits will be organized for society in the public spaces of the KreativEU cities, along with life-long learning transnational, interdisciplinary and joint curricula, with embedded flexibility and mobility.
 Students will benefit from a pilot transnational cultural exchange across borders and academic disciplines.
 The KreativEU will also enhance the employability profile of its students particularly through interdisciplinary, transdisciplinary and cross-cultural studies, responding to the actual needs of employers.